-I once made this cheesecake on Daytime … in under 4 minutes!
+I once made this pumpkin cheesecake on Daytime TV … in under 4 minutes!
+Chalk it up to TV magic.

-Now, that being said, I don’t recommend making this in 4 minutes … you actually need about 45 minutes to put it all together and another hour to bake it.
+Now, that being said, I don’t recommend making this in 4 minutes — you actually need about 45 minutes to put it all together and another hour to bake it.
 But, if you’ve never made cheesecake before, don’t be intimidated.
 It’s actually quite easy.
-The hardest part is not eating all the creamy pumpkin-y batter right out of the bowl!
+The hardest part is not eating all the creamy pumpkin batter right out of the bowl!

 Chef Jim from the Mount Dora Historic Inn gave me a few extra little tips that gives it a little extra panache.
 Follow along and I’ll make you the star of your Thanksgiving dinner table.